darrenjhsu/XSNAMD/README.md

 1. When running NAMD, add these keywords in your NAMD config files.
 ```
     tclForces            on
     set opt              0             # 1 when you are ready to turn it on
     tclforcesscript      XSMD.tcl      # See /doc/XSMD.tcl for details
     set XSMDrestartFreq  5000          # Will write to .XSMDscat and .XSMDEMA files
     set XSMDoutputName   $outputname
     set XSMDrestart      0             # 1 if it's a continuing XSMD run
+    set XSMDrestartScat  $outputname.restart.XSMDscat
+    set XSMDrestartEMA   $outputname.restart.XSMDEMA
 ```

 During the simulation, look at the log file.
 It should show the chi square decreasing gradually.